orangespaceman/training-notes/php.md

 Hashes can be generated for every word in an entire dictionary

-You can suggest users set up strong passwords, which would provide a reasonable level of protection against such attacks...

-...but you cannot guarantee that your users will actually do this!
+You can suggest users set up strong passwords, which would provide a reasonable level of protection against such attacks...but you cannot guarantee that your users will actually do this!

 #### Password hashing with a salt